 - This program is not open to U.S. citizens or Legal Permanent Residents.

-To apply, candidates must complete the application form located here (link), including the biographical information and short personal statement, and including a short essay.
+To apply, candidates must complete the application form located here (Word Document 34 KB), including biographical information, a short personal statement, and an essay.

 The personal statement should indicate why the applicant believes that he/she is the best candidate for Benjamin Franklin Transatlantic Summer Institute Program.

 The essay should be no less than 500 and no more than 750 words in length, and must clearly articulate a thesis.
-The subject of the essay should be one of the following topics: (1) What is the biggest problem facing my country and what can I do to help address it?
-(2) What makes me a good leader in my community?
-(3) How can social media be used for positive change?
+The subject of the essay should be the following topic: What is the biggest challenge Albanian youth face today and how could it be addressed?

 The essays and personal statements will be evaluated based on content, grammar, spelling and structure.